o3de/o3de.org/content/docs/atom-guide/look-dev/tools/atom-tools-viewport.md

 ![Lighting Preset Browser](/images/atom-guide/tools/lighting-preset-browser.png)

 {{< note >}}
-Lighting and model presets can be stored in any valid source asset folder in your project or gems.
-They will automatically be discovered and selectable from the Viewport Toolbar or Viewport Settings Panel.
+Lighting and model presets can be stored in any valid source asset folder in your project or Gems.
+They will automatically be discovered, and you can select them from the Viewport Toolbar or Viewport Settings Panel.
 {{< /note >}}